Gary Speed: Wales

 Speed's first game as Wales manager was 8 February 2011 in the inaugural Nations Cup, which the Republic of Ireland won 3–0.
 Speed's first competitive match was the Euro 2012 qualifier at home to England 26 March 2011 and Speed appointed twenty-year-old Aaron Ramsey captain, making Ramsey the youngest ever Wales captain.
 Wales lost to England 2–0, and in August 2011 Wales attained their lowest ever FIFA ranking of 117th.
 This was followed by a 2–1 home win against Montenegro, a 1–0 away loss to England, a 2–0 home win against Switzerland and a 1–0 away win against Bulgaria.
 Consequently, in October 2011, Wales were ranked 45th in the world by FIFA.
 Speed's last game as manager of Wales was on 12 November 2011, a 4–1 home win in a friendly match against Norway.
 On 21 December 2011, the day of the final FIFA rankings of the year, Wales were awarded the title of 'Best Movers' of the year having gained more ranking points than any other nation in 2011.

 Personal life

-Speed married his fiancée Louise in 1996; the couple had two children, Thomas and Edward.
+Speed married his senior school girlfriend Louise in 1996, and they had two sons.
+In March 2012, Edward was selected for the Wales Under-16 squad.

-Outside his football career, Speed was known by friends as a humble and modest person, also echoed by David Moyes.
-He also took part in charitable works and fighting for footballers' rights.
+He was known by friends as a humble and modest person, a view echoed by David Moyes.
+Speed supported charity work and campaigned for footballers' rights.

 Speed was appointed a Member of the Order of the British Empire (MBE) in the 2010 Birthday Honours for services to football.

-In March 2012, Speed's elder son, Edward, was selected for the Wales Under-16 squad.

-In 2018, seven years after his death, an old letter written by Speed in which he noted being depressed and wishing to sleep and "never wake up" was uncovered by his widow Louise.
-The letter was addressed to Louise and it was written when Speed was 17 years old.